netsym/primogeni/doc/installation.rst

 * **Doxygen**: The API reference in the user documentation is generated using `doxygen <http://www.stack.nl/~dimitri/doxygen/index.html>`_.
 Doxygen is a source code documentation generator for C++ and Java.
 In general, you don't need to install doxygen, because PrimoGENI documents are available online at `http://www.primessf.net/PrimoGENI <http://www.primessf.net/PrimoGENI/>`_.
 But if you want to generate this document from the source code distribution, you need to have doxygen properly installed.

 * **Sphinx**: This document is generated using `Sphinx <http://sphinx.pocoo.org/>`_.
 Sphinx is a python documentation generator that uses a markup language, called `reStructuredText <http://docutils.sourceforge.net/rst.html>`_.
-In general, you don't need to install sphinx, because PrimoGENI documents are available online at `http://www.primessf.net/PrimoGENI <http://www.primessf.net/PrimoGENI/>`_.
-But if you want to generate this document from the source code distribution, you need to have sphinx properly installed.
+In general, you don't need to install sphinx.
+You need to have sphinx properly installed only if you want to generate this document from the source code distribution.
 Sphinx is available as an easy-installable package on the Python Package Index.

 * **Doxylink**: This document links to the API reference using `doxylink <http://pypi.python.org/pypi/sphinxcontrib-doxylink>`_.
 Doxylink manages the URL mapping from the class and function names in this document to the API reference document.
-In general, you don't need to install doxylink, because PrimoGENI documents are available online at `http://www.primessf.net/PrimoGENI <http://www.primessf.net/PrimoGENI/>`_.
-But if you want to generate this document from the source code distribution, you need to have doxylink properly installed.
+In general, you don't need to install doxylink.
+You need to have sphinx properly installed only if you want to generate this document from the source code distribution.
 Doxylink is available as an easy-installable package on the Python Package Index.

    .. note:: On Mac, a problem occurs with pip (i.e., py26-pip) when installing doxylink.
 Using `easy_install <http://pypi.python.org/pypi/setuptools>`_ seems to be able to solve this problem.
 Also, we found a problem with doxylink.py; we have reported the problem, but you can use the updated `doxylink.py <https://www.primessf.net/pub/Public/PrimoGENIProject/doxylink.py>`_ to replace the original (the location depends on your python 2.6 installation; on my mac, it's :literal:`/Library/Python/2.6/site-packages/sphinxcontrib_doxylink-1.1-py2.6.egg/sphinxcontrib/doxylink/doxylink.py`).

 * **dvipng**: This document uses `dvipng <http://savannah.nongnu.org/projects/dvipng/>`_ to generates PNG version of mathmatical expression for inclusion within the HTML version of the manual pages.
-In general, you don't need to install dvipng, because PrimoGENI documents are available online at `http://www.primessf.net/PrimoGENI <http://www.primessf.net/PrimoGENI/>`_.
-But if you want to generate this document from the source code distribution, you need to have dvipng properly installed.
+In general, you don't need to install dvipng.
+You need to have sphinx properly installed only if you want to generate this document from the source code distribution.

-* **Eclipse**: A recent version of the eclipse with following plugins is required to build slingshot (which is the IDE for PrimoGENI).
+* **Eclipse**: A recent version of Eclipse with following plugins is required to build slingshot (which is the IDE for PrimoGENI).
 In general, you don't need it if you use the slingshot product (which is a precompiled program for your platform) and you can download the pre-packaged slingshot from `http://www.primessf.net/PrimoGENI <http://www.primessf.net/PrimoGENI>`_.
 But if you want to create slingshot from the source code distribution, you need to have eclipse properly installed.
-You can get the latest eclipse distribution here: `http://www.eclipse.org/downloads/ <http://www.eclipse.org/downloads/>`_ Specifically, use "Eclipse IDE for Java Developers".
+You can get the latest eclipse distribution from: `http://www.eclipse.org/downloads/ <http://www.eclipse.org/downloads/>`_.
+Specifically, use "Eclipse IDE for Java Developers".
 You would also need to following eclipse plugins (under :menuselection:`Help --> Install New Software`):

   * You need to install the **Eclipse Rich Client Platform**.
 This is usually installed already.
 Uncheck :menuselection:`Group items by category` to see if it's in the list.
   * You need to install the **Eclipse Plug-in Development Environment**.
 This can be found under *General Purpose Tools* when :menuselection:`Group items by category` is checked.